User level (creating/editing): Site Owner; Site Administrator

 Templates are not dynamic - if a page is created from a template then the template is edited, the changes to the template are not reflected in the page that has already been created.
 Creating a page from a template operates by creating a copy of the template in its current state.

-On pages created from templates, the widgets are fixed - the widgets cannot be removed but they can be configured using the widget configuration options.
-New widgets cannot be added to pages created from templates.
+On pages created from templates, widgets cannot be added or removed but they can be configured using the widget configuration options.